 - Transfer to two greased and floured 9-in. round baking pans.
 Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.

 - Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For filling, in a large bowl, beat butter and peanut butter until blended.
 Add confectioners' sugar; beat until smooth.

 - For frosting, melt peanut butter and chocolate in a microwave; stir until smooth.
 Cool.
 In a large bowl, beat butter and chocolate mixture until fluffy.
 Add the marshmallow creme, confectioners’ sugar and vanilla; beat until smooth.
 If necessary, refrigerate until frosting reaches spreading consistency.

-- For garnish, place chocolate chips in a microwave safe bowl; microwave 1-2 minutes or until melted, stirring every 20 seconds.
+- For optional garnish, place chocolate chips in a microwave safe bowl; microwave 1-2 minutes or until melted, stirring every 20 seconds.
 Repeat with peanut butter chips and shortening.
-Line a 15x10x1 pan with wax paper; spread the melted chocolate into a 1/4-inch layer.
+Line a 15x10x1 pan with waxed paper; spread the melted chocolate into a 1/4-inch layer.
 Drizzle melted peanut butter mixture over melted chocolate and swirl with the tip of a spoon.
 Tap pan on counter to smooth.
 Refrigerate until set; break into pieces and place on top of cake.

 Nutrition Facts1 slice (calculated without chocolate curls): 883 calories, 60g fat (23g saturated fat), 100mg cholesterol, 670mg sodium, 83g carbohydrate (60g sugars, 4g fiber), 11g protein.